ynab guide

 Get Off the Irregular Income Roller Coaster

-When your income is variable, you feel like you’re on a roller coaster.
+When your income is variable, you feel like you’re on a roller coaster—lots of highs and lows, thrilling in the best and worst ways.
 Perhaps it looks like this:

-Maybe it’s worse than that, and some month’s there’s no income at all.
+Maybe it’s worse than that, and in your lowest months, there’s no income at all.

 This is the classic feast-or-famine pay cycle.
 How do you break it?